arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 Primary Domain: The chronologically first domain in a related group.
-While the related group relationship is symmetric, the status value of its members not.
+While the related group relationship is symmetric, the status value of its members is not.
 It can either be blocked or allocatable.
 The Primary Domain name therefore partitions the related group into allocatable members and blocked members.
 In the case of a related group of TLDs, there can be a primary domain per TLD.